 - Visit museums (save money with the Cesky Krumlov Card)

-- Don’t forget to pack a pair of lightweight and comfortable walking shoes.
+- Don’t forget to pack a pair of lightweight and comfortable travel shoes.
 I (Sarah) have traveled with these shoes by Columbia and Skechers.
 Kris prefers wearing these shoes by Merrell and Sanuk.

 - It’s easy to get turned around or lost in any new city!
 Be sure to have a good city map and/or guidebook prior to arriving.